 Our Company holds interests in certain VIEs, primarily bottling and container manufacturing operations, for which we were not determined to be the primary beneficiary.
-Our variable interests in these VIEs primarily relate to profit guarantees or subordinated financial support.
+Our variable interests in these VIEs primarily relate to equity investments, profit guarantees or subordinated financial support.
 Refer to Note 11 of Notes to Consolidated Financial Statements.
 Although these financial arrangements resulted in our holding variable interests in these entities, they did not empower us to direct the activities of the VIEs that most significantly impact the VIEs' economic performance.
-Our Company's investments, plus any loans and guarantees, related to these VIEs totaled \$3,709 million and \$2,687 million as of December 31, 2016 and 2015, respectively, representing our maximum exposures to loss.
-The Company's investments, plus any loans and guarantees, related to these VIEs were not significant to the Company's consolidated financial
+Our Company's investments, plus any loans and guarantees, and other subordinated financial support related to these VIEs totaled \$4,523 million and \$3,709 million as of December 31, 2017 and 2016, respectively, representing our maximum exposures to loss.
+The Company's investments, plus any loans and guarantees, related to these VIEs were not individually significant to the Company's consolidated financial statements.

 In addition, our Company holds interests in certain VIEs, primarily bottling and container manufacturing operations, for which we were determined to be the primary beneficiary.
 As a result, we have consolidated these entities.
-Our Company's investments, plus any loans and guarantees, related to these VIEs totaled \$203 million and \$221 million as of December 31, 2016 and 2015, respectively, representing our maximum exposures to loss.
+Our Company's investments, plus any loans and guarantees, related to these VIEs totaled \$1 million and \$203 million as of December 31, 2017 and 2016, respectively, representing our maximum exposures to loss.
 The assets and liabilities of VIEs for which we are the primary beneficiary were not significant to the Company's consolidated financial statements.